taap25/taap25.github.io/index.md

 ---
-title: Welcome to my blog
+title: Theory and Applications of Algorithms with Predictions
 ---